Step-by-Step Skills Training

-An ideal staff development scenario is to schedule Workshop #1 (Rethinking HOW We Teach) and Workshop #2 (Rethinking WHAT We Teach) together and Workshop #3 at least a month later.
-When teachers experience the first two workshops, they leave with a whole new mindset about language learning.
+Teachers have a whole new mindset about language teaching and learning after experiencing CI (Comprehensible Input) and CBS (Content-Based Storytelling) training.
 They need time to try out the new strategies in their own classrooms.
-Research shows that ongoing professional development with support is the most effective way to learn new skills, refine techniques and make change that impacts student achievement.
+Research shows that ongoing professional development with support is the most effective way to learn new skills, refine techniques and make the changes that impact student achievement.

 The follow-up workshop day will be tailored to address specific areas of need requested after teachers have been using the techniques in real classroom situations.